martin2844/personal-portfolio-gatsby/src/blog/gatsby-proxy-cors.md

 title: 'Gatsby and Node-Express Cors Issues'
 date: '2020-07-18'
 sinopsis: "So, I've been having issues with cors integrating gatsby to a local node express SV.
 This is how we solve it."
-tags: [React, Gatsby, NodeJS, Express]
+tags: [React, Gatsby, NodeJs, Express]

 ---